Salvoxia/immich-folder-album-creator/README.md

 Option `2` will first delete all "offline" assets automatically, then do the same with any empty albums left.

 > [!IMPORTANT]
-> For Immich v1.116.0 - v1.127.x finding offline assets has been broken.
-Immich fixed the issue with v1.128.0.
+> If your library is on a network share or external drive that might be prone to not being available all the time, avoid using `Sync Mode = 2`.

 > [!IMPORTANT]
-> If your library is on a network share or external drive that might be prone to not being available all the time, avoid using `Sync Mode = 2`.
+> Removing offline assets from the locked folder requires an API key with elevated privileges.
+If your API key is not elevated, a warning will be logged.

 > [!CAUTION]
 > It is __not__ possible for the script to distinguish between an album that was left behind empty after Offline Asset Removal and a manually created album with no images added to it!
 All empty albums of that user will be deleted!